Protesters call for 'Love, not hate!' outside Bettendorf church Sunday morning

 Protesters who objected to the speech given by a far-right activist last week at a Bettendorf church gathered Sunday morning near the church, carrying signs and shouting, "Love, not hate!"

-"I came to support you, brother," a man who pulled into the church lot said to others on hand.
-Reporters and protesters were asked not to park in the church lot but in the school area while members of the congregation arrived for the 9:15 a.m. worship service.
+"I came to support you, brother," said a man who pulled into the church lot.
+Reporters and protestors were asked not to park in the church lot but in the school area while members of the congregation arrived for the 9:15 a.m. worship service.

 Nick Fuentes spoke Dec.
 2 at the church during a gathering billed as an immigration forum organized by Scott County Teenage Republicans.